Do you want to start a Preschool business plan?

 2.4 Business Target

-The target of LearnALot will be a reliable source of daycare and education for the residents living in Florida.
-It will aim to cater to children of all types and needs.
+The target of LearnALot is to become a reliable daycare and educational center for the residents in Florida.
+We aim to cater to healthy and normal children as well as those with special needs.

-The financial targets that LearnALot wants to achieve within the first five years of operation are demonstrated below:
+The financial targets that LearnALot wants to achieve within the first three years of operation are demonstrated below: